Galschiøts artwork: "Survival of the fattest"

 Take a walk in the past

-Galschiøt’s figure: Survival of the fattest - came to the town Ringkøbing in 2006 but had to be changed so that it could handle the salty air out here and was then re-erected in the summer of 2007.
-The 3 ½ meter sculpture is a caricature depicting a giant western-looking woman, sitting on the back of a hungry African man.
-He is threatened not only by his own hunger, but also by the woman's physical abundance.
+The 3.5-meter-high sculpture is a caricature depicting a huge western-looking woman sitting on the back of a starving African man.
+Not only is he threatened by his own hunger, but also by the woman’s physical abundance.

-The woman holds a weight to emphasize that there is something obviously wrong with the global distribution.
-Jens Galschiot's sculpture is a commentary on the distortion of world trade, where the privileged part of the world with tariffs and subsidies keeps the developing countries out.
-"I am demonstrating neither for nor against the EU, but to bring some other values into the debate," emphasizes Jens Galschiøt.”
+The woman is holding a weight to emphasise that there is something obvious about global distribution.
+Jens Galschiøt’s sculpture is a comment on the distortion of world trade, where the privileged part of the world uses customs duties and subsidies to keep the developing countries out.

 - Galschiøts artwork: "Survival of the fattest"